Marvin-Deng/Twitter-Scraper/README.md

 make setup
 ```

 3. Add your Twitter username to `.env`.
-If you screen name is @username123, then your username is username123.
+If your screen name is @username123, then your username is username123.

 ```shell
 # .env